This article was updated on Aug. 23, 2018.

 Q: Can I require employees to receive their pay via direct deposit?

 A: Whether you can require employees to receive their pay via direct deposit depends on the state in which you operate.
 Many states prohibit employers from forcing employees to receive their pay through alternative means (e.g., direct deposit or payroll debit card).
-In these states (Connecticut), employees must voluntarily authorize direct deposit or other form of alternative payment.
+In these states (Connecticut), employees must voluntarily authorize direct deposit or other forms of alternative payment.
 In the absence of state restrictions, federal law permits employers to require employees to receive their pay via direct deposit as long as the employee is free to choose the financial institution to which the funds will be deposited.
 Note that it is important to obtain and retain written authorization from employees for direct deposit.

 Q: When should I pay my employees if a payday falls on a holiday?